Mihail-Kushnikov/MyPortfolio/README.md

 # MyPortfolio

 My portfolio      | It is filled with content.
                     The game shows the basic knowledge in programming

 Travel Agency     | is being completed

 Feasy             | The ability to layout without adaptation of a large project is shown.

+Animation+
-Animation     | Showing the ability to use JavaScript in projects.
++GalleryCarousel  | Showing the ability to use JavaScript in projects.